ogc1231/sample-pad/README2.md

 - As a user, I want to be able to learn how to the sample pad.

 ## Wireframes

-I've used [Balsamiq](https://balsamiq.com/wireframes) to design my site wireframes.
+[Balsamiq](https://balsamiq.com/wireframes) to design my site wireframes.

 ### Home Page Wireframes

 As the wireframe was created in the early stages of the project some things changed

 ![Website preview](https://github.com/ogc1231/sample-pad/blob/main/documentation/wireframes/wireframe.png)